AnthonyK47/Toxic_Comment_Filtering/README.md

 Download the **Jigsaw Toxic Comment Classification** dataset from Kaggle: https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data

-Put `train.csv` in the `dataset/` folder (or update the path in the code).
+Create a dataset folder and put `train.csv` in the `dataset/` folder (or update the path in the code).

-The dataset also exists in both src files

 ## How to Run